 - How is the Syrian civil war affecting children?

 - How is World Vision responding to the Syrian refugee crisis?

-- Syria’s civil war has been ongoing for seven years.
+- Syria’s civil war has been ongoing since 2011.
 The fighting is happening between soldiers who support the president of Syria, Bashar al-Assad, and rebel fighters who no longer want Assad in power.

 - The city of Raqqa, ISIL’s former stronghold in Syria, was retaken by a coalition of fighters supported by the United States in October 2017.

 - World Vision’s work in northern Syria benefits many people who fled Aleppo during intense fighting in late 2016.
 Before the civil war, Aleppo was a financial and industrial centre and Syria’s largest city; it also contained a large population of Christians.
 Now it is reduced to the second-largest city in Syria and recognized as the worst-hit during Syria’s civil war.